1996 California Proposition 218: SB 231 (2017) Statutory "Clarification" Regarding Stormwater Fees

-On February 2, 2017, then Senator Robert Hertzberg (Democrat-District 18-Van Nuys) introduced Senate Bill No. 231 (SB 231) which would redefine and expand, by statute, the constitutional "sewer service" election exemption under Proposition 218 as also applying to stormwater fees and charges.
+On February 2, 2017, then Senator Robert Hertzberg (Democrat) introduced Senate Bill No. 231 (SB 231) which statutorily redefined and expanded the constitutional "sewer service" election exemption under Proposition 218 as also applying to stormwater fees and charges.

-SB 231 sought to "clarify" the California Constitution so that it would be easier for local agencies to impose fees and charges to pay for stormwater programs and services by also exempting stormwater fees and charges from the constitutional election requirement under Proposition 218.
+SB 231 attempted to "clarify" the California Constitution so that it would be easier for local agencies to impose fees and charges to pay for stormwater programs and services by exempting stormwater fees and charges from the constitutional election requirement under Proposition 218.
 However, a prior 2002 published California appellate court decision (the Salinas case) made it clear that stormwater fees and charges are not exempt from the constitutional election requirement for property-related fees under Proposition 218 in stating: "We conclude that article XIII D [part of Prop.
 218] required the City to subject the proposed storm drainage fee to a vote by the property owners or the voting residents of the affected area."

 Jon Coupal, President of the Howard Jarvis Taxpayers Association, wrote that SB 231 is an end run around Proposition 218 in that it attempts to illegally rewrite a Prop.
-218 constitutional election exemption applicable to sewer and water service with a mere statute to allow for stormwater to be included under the definition of "sewer," meaning that stormwater fees and charges would no longer be subject to a Proposition 218 election.
+218 constitutional election exemption applicable to sewer and water service with a mere statute that allows stormwater to be included under the definition of "sewer," meaning that stormwater fees and charges would no longer be subject to a Proposition 218 election.

-On October 6, 2017, SB 231 was signed by then Governor Brown and became a statute.
+On October 6, 2017, SB 231 was signed into law by then Governor Brown.
 The SB 231 statute became effective on January 1, 2018.
 Notwithstanding the SB 231 statute, local agencies remain bound by the 2002 Salinas decision interpreting the constitutional language of Proposition 218.